Relics, by Tim Lebbon

 It turns out the reason Vince had hidden a part of his life from Angela is because it barely falls within the realm of the believable: along with being a mundane property assessor, he tracks down artifacts – relics – that are in demand on an arcane black market, artifacts that are fantastical and supernatural in nature.
 And very, very rare.
 And very, very valuable.

 The deeper Angela digs – despite being warned away by cryptic messages that may or may not have come from Vince himself – the more her steady, understandable world is rocked to its core.
 As she is drawn deeper into the cutthroat and vicious London underground, she learns that there is far, far more to the world than she could ever have expected – and that there is far, far more to her than she could have ever have anticipated.

 Angela’s development, especially, grounds this book.
 She must not only continually evaluate the extent she will put herself in harm’s way for someone who is both familiar and a stranger and to whom her emotional connection is suspect, but also find within herself the strength to refuse to compromise when faced with adversity and intimidation.
-Indeed, many of the characters in Relics, human or not, eschew the cookie cutter treatment despite belonging (in name at least) to stereotypical tropes – a welcome respite from typical fare rising out of the fantasy genre.
+Indeed, many of the characters in Relics eschew the cookie cutter treatment despite belonging to stereotypical tropes – a welcome respite from typical fare rising out of the fantasy genre.

 In fact, Relics is a book that very skillfully balances a myriad of conflicting forces: the fantastical and the mundane, healing forces and those that default to torture, the power of mercy and malevolence, the pull of wonder and greed.
 Mr. Lebbon is equally at home writing about detective methods, crime bosses, and mythical forces held in abeyance underneath our everyday world.
 Whether you are into crime thrillers, suspense novels, detective tales, or stories of the mystical and miraculous, this is a book you will definitely want to check out.